What are the Sustainable Development Goals?

 Who pushed the urban SDG?

 Early on there seemed to be minimal support for a specific SDG focused on cities.
-However, urbanists from nearly all continents then mobilized a push to include a specific goal to address urban areas.
+However, urbanists from nearly all continents mobilized a push to include a specific goal to address urban areas.
 They assembled research, built support among the world’s local governments for the idea, lobbied the working group and amassed a social media campaign using the hashtag #urbanSDG.
-The Campaign for an Urban SDG eventually became the more formal voice of that push, abetted inside the U. N. by the Group of Friends of Sustainable Cities, co-chaired by member states Singapore and Sweden.
+The Campaign for an Urban SDG eventually became the more formal voice of that push, abetted inside the U. N. by the Group of Friends of Sustainable Cities, co-chaired by Singapore and Sweden.

 Proponents point to the massive population growth expected for cities in the coming decades, with close to three-quarters of the world’s population expected to live in urban areas by 2050.
 If the human condition is to improve, they argue, it’s essential that cities function well.
 More on how the supporters made their case is here; more on their arguments is here.